jklsnt/taproot3/src/mathematics/linear_algebra/KBxDataTopologyFinal.md

 ohh, is it that boundry maps return to the same place when you traverse them again? no that doesn't make sense..

-row operations ←> changing a basis for the codomain
+row operations ←> changing basis for the range column operations ←> changing basis for the domain